 Section 7 of this manual includes a summary of the MTL programming protocol and instruction set.
-Detailed information is contained in the Guide.
-Programming which be may downloaded from MTL web site the www.mtl-inst.com
+Detailed information is contained in the Programming Guide. which may he downloaded from the MTL web site www.mtl-inst.com

 Fig 1 Simplified block diagram of MTL646